-Once recorded on GIS_ADDRESS, see the GIS MOP for more information on submitting address information to the University of Pittsburgh.
+Once recorded on GIS\ADDRESS, see the GIS MOP for more information on submitting address information to the University of Pittsburgh.

-10.1.66 MDI Inhalation Technique Checklist (with face mask)

-(TECH_MDI_FACE)

-Purpose: To record information related to the assessment of the participant's MDI inhalation technique using a face mask.
+10.1.66 MDI Inhalation Technique Checklist (with face mask) (TECH_MDI_FACE) Purpose: To record information related to the assessment of the participant's MDI inhalation technique using a face mask.
+Who: The Pulmonary Function Technician completes the form.
 When: When an MDI inhaler (with face mask) is first dispensed to a participant and as indicated on the Visit Procedure Checklists.